Jariush/Analytics-Portfolio/README.md

 **Skills:** data visualization, linear regression, visualizations

-**Technology/Libraries:** ggplot, lm,
+**Technology/Libraries:** ggplot, lm, lubridate, dplyr, tidyr

-**Results:** Using the Python language, we can conclude that if an individual fails to fulfill their obligations to repay a previous debt, then they will unlikely be approved for another loan or a credit application.
-This is the biggest factor for an approval, other variables include credit score and if they are employed.
-Using sklearn we can also see that for the best accuracy score, the decison tree should be at a depth of two.
+**Results:** Using R we can see a predicted forecast for the following quarter, this can be compared

 ### Brick by Brick: A Data-Driven Exploration of LEGO Set Trends and Insights
 **Exploratory Data Analysis:** [Lego EDA]()